 podman run hello-world.

-When I rebooted my machine the next day, podman didn't work.
+When I rebooted my machine the next day, Podman didn't work.
 That's because I had to again run the

 podman machine start command.
-I like this behavior; it puts me in control of whether or not the podman VM is running and taking up CPU cycles and memory on my PC.
+I like this behavior; it puts me in control of whether or not the Podman VM is running and taking up CPU cycles and memory on my PC.
 Since I'm not always building and running container images, this makes sense.
 Kudos again?
 You bet.

 Podman and Podman Machine also work on Linux and macOS, so you have a consistent experience across every platform you use.
-Also; check out Red Hat Developers for tools and articles (and a free OpenShift Sandbox instance) to help you.
+Also; check out Red Hat Developer for tools and articles (and a free OpenShift Sandbox instance) to help you.